Believe it or not, the simple act of getting something to eat can often wear out the elderly and disabled.

 This video summarizes all the information in this post or keep on reading to get all the details!

-Reviews of The Best Microwave Ovens for Seniors and the Elderly
+Detailed Reviews of the Best Microwave Ovens for Seniors and the Elderly

 Here are reviews of a few microwaves that I recommend for seniors and the elderly.
 These reviews are based on my experience working with disabled seniors and caring for my own grandmother.